takluyver/cell2function/README.rst

 ``%%cell2function`` at the top of cells you want to turn into functions.
 The new functions will appear in a new cell beneath.

-See `the demo notebook <nbviewer.ipython.org/github/takluyver/cell2function/blob/master/Cell2function demo.ipynb>`_
-for more information.
+See `the demo notebook <http://nbviewer.ipython.org/github/takluyver/cell2function/blob/master/Cell2function%20demo.ipynb>`_ for more information.